 As the most popular and well-known plant in this list, chocolate contains compounds that interact with the ECS.
 Chocolate contains compounds very much like the CBD found within cannabis, and is even said to increase the high of THC when taken before smoking cannabis.

-Chocolate contains compounds that interact with the enzyme fatty acid amide hydrolase, or FAAH, which contributes to the breakdown of the endocannabinoid anandamide in the body.
+Likewise, chocolate contains compounds that interact with the enzyme fatty acid amide hydrolase, or FAAH, which contributes to the breakdown of the endocannabinoid anandamide in the body.
 This allows an increase in the amount of anandamide in the body, which is responsible for making us feel relaxed, happy and generally uplifted.
 It is best to ingest chocolate in its most natural form, like cocoa powder and dark chocolate, and to stay away from products that contain lots of sugar and other additives.